-The IM process consists of twelve distinct sub-processes and is integrated with the ChM and CfM processes.
-The following workflow depicts these processes and sub-processes that collectively enable and underpin IM.
+The IM process consists of twelve distinct sub-processes and is integrated with other ITSM Processes (ie. EM process).
+The following workflow depicted in Figure 2-3 shows these processes and sub-processes that collectively enable and underpin IM.
 See Section 4.0 for complete descriptions of the sub-process activities.